ott-jax/ott/docs/index.rst

 .. module:: ott

-- :mod:`ott.geometry` contains classes that instantiate the ground *cost matrix* used to specify OT problems.
-Here cost matrix can be understood in a literal (by actually passing a matrix) or abstract sense (by passing information that is sufficient to recreate that matrix, apply all or parts of it, or apply its kernel).
-A typical example in the latter case arises when comparing *two point clouds*, paired with a *cost function*.
+- :mod:`ott.geometry` contains classes that instantiate the ground *cost matrix* used to specify a :term:`Kantorovich problem`.
+Here cost matrix can be both understood in a literal (by instantiating a matrix) or abstract (by storing information that is sufficient to recreate that matrix, apply all or parts of it, or apply its kernel) sense.
+An important case is handled by the :class:`~ott.geometry.pointcloud.PointCloud` class which specifies *two point clouds*, paired with a *cost function* (to be chosen within :mod:`ott.geometry.costs`).
 Geometry objects are used to describe OT *problems*, solved next by *solvers*.
-- :mod:`ott.problems` are used to describe linear, quadratic or barycenter OT problems.
+- :mod:`ott.problems` are used to describe the interactions between multiple measures, to define linear (a.k.a. :term:`Kantorovich problem`), quadratic (a.k.a. :term:`Gromov-Wasserstein problem`) or :term:`Wasserstein barycenter` problems.
 - :mod:`ott.solvers` solve a problem instantiated with :mod:`ott.problems` using
-  one of the implemented techniques.
+  one among many implemented approaches.
-- :mod:`ott.initializers` implement simple strategies to initialize solvers.
+- :mod:`ott.initializers` implement simple strategies to initialize the solvers above.
 When the problems are solved with a convex solver, such as a :class:`~ott.problems.linear.linear_problem.LinearProblem` solved with a :class:`~ott.solvers.linear.sinkhorn.Sinkhorn` solver, the resolution of OT solvers, then this initialization is mostly useful to speed up convergences.